tuna-f1sh/kicad-makefile/README.md

 ## Extra Setup

+These steps are optional and can be skipped if the defaults are acceptable.

+> [!NOTE]
+> `BOM_CMD` is required for KiCad < 8.0 as it does not include a BOM generation tool.
+KiCad 8.0+ includes a BOM generation tool, but it is not as feature rich as KiBOM.
+If you want to use KiBOM with KiCad 8.0+, you will need to install it and set `BOM_CMD` to the path to the KiBOM executable.

-* BoM: [KiBOM](https://github.com/SchrodingersGat/KiBoM) by default, requires install either with `pip` or path to repository - see [Makefile.example](https://github.com/tuna-f1sh/kicad-makefile/blob/main/Makefile.example) and './bin/kibom'.
+* `BOM_CMD`: [KiBOM](https://github.com/SchrodingersGat/KiBoM): requires install either with `pip` or path to repository - see [Makefile.example](https://github.com/tuna-f1sh/kicad-makefile/blob/main/Makefile.example) and './bin/kibom'.
 Can be defined with `BOM_CMD` and `BOM_CMD_FLAGS`.
 Note that by default, the KiBOM script appends to target output so will be re-built whenever `BOM_FILE` is a prerequisite.
 One can fix this by supplying a 'bom.ini' with `output_file_name = %O`.

 ## Container